 - After reading a story, ask students to identify different parts of the story and the plot.
 Have students identify the narrator and the narrative time throughout the story, including any changes and what they mean.

 - Talk about literary techniques like hyperbole, repetition, irony, and foreshadowing, all of which often appear in Poe’s stories.
-The Poe Museum has teacher resources for identifying techniques used in two tales.
+Check out some ideas for studying the stories.

 - Ask students to analyze the tone of the story by pointing out specific words in the story that appear often or have similar meanings.
 Write the words on sentence strips and add them to your word wall.